IT Policy for Students

-Using IT makes things easier such as typing your work, finding out information, taking a photo of what you did, talking to others.
-At College
+Using IT makes things easier such as typing your work, finding out information and taking a photo of what you did.

-During session time you can use IT to do work which staff tell you.
+During lesson time you can use IT to do work when staff tell you.

-- Not look at pornographic images on the Internet in College (this is something you would do in private).
+- Not look at or share pornographic images on the internet in College (this is something you would do in private)

 - Not play sound (unless you use headphones or others in the room agree).

-- Stop – if someone tells you to stop contacting them (talk about this with your personal tutor).
+- STOP – if someone tells you to stop contacting them (you can talk about this with your Progress Mentor).

 - Not take or post photos showing anyone – you need to get their permission first.

-- Not have another person’s phone number, without their permission.
+- Not share or take another person’s phone number without their permission.

 - Not create documents that will upset others.

 - Not use a computer that you are not logged onto – you need to use your own username and password.